koraytugay/koraytugay.github.io/content/various/missing-semester.md

 Most platforms provide some kind of shell.
 [GNU bash](https://www.gnu.org/software/bash/) is a very famous one.

 ### Environmental Variables
 Shell searches locations of programs to execute by looking at the paths defined in the `$PATH` <strong>environmental variable</strong>.
-To print all environmental variables:
+To print all environmental variables, use the `env` command:

 ```bash
 env